Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

-Over a decade, we've tested over 50 pairs of men's hiking boots.
+Over a decade, we've tested almost 80 pairs of men's hiking boots.
 Our testing took place in some of the most rugged and iconic mountain ranges in the country, including the High Sierra, the Cascade Range, volcanoes and deserts of southern Peru, and the desert country around Moab.
 This review draws on hours of research followed by months of testing, more than 350 miles of collective hiking, and strategic tests.
 Comfort and support are crucial for footwear, so we weighted these the heaviest.
-Traction scores combine our experience hiking in each boot for up to 20 miles, as well as an average of each product's scores on specific dry rock, wet rock, scree, mud, and scrambling tests.
+Traction scores combine our experience hiking in each boot for up to 20 miles and an average of each product's scores on specific dry rock, wet rock, scree, mud, and scrambling tests.

 Our hiking boot testing is divided across six rating metrics: